Fish health & pathology in Alaska

 Picture

 Improving the health and welfare of aquatic animals, both wild and cultured, is at the heart of the mission of Fish Health and Pathology.
-Through application of a veterinary skillset, we develop innovative approaches to surveillance for infectious diseases that limit impacts of rare or valuable stocks.
-Additionally, we work with aquaculture producers to enhance the health and welfare of cultured stocks for improved production and reduced environmental impacts.
+Through application of a veterinary skillset and clinical diagnostics, we are developing innovative approaches to surveillance for infectious diseases that limit impacts on rare or valuable stocks, as well as enhancing our collective understanding of data-poor species.

-We seek to improve baseline understanding of many of the previously under-studied species of aquatic animals present in abundance within the marine and freshwater aquatic environments of Alaska, as well as assisting groups such as Tribal agencies in establishing health baselines for their fisheries
+We seek to improve baseline health understanding of many of the previously under-studied species of aquatic animals present in abundance within the marine and freshwater aquatic environments of Alaska -->

 Picture

-Arctic Lamprey encountered as part of a collaborative research project with the University of Alaska Fairbanks.
+Arctic Lamprey collected as part of a collaborative research project with the University of Alaska Fairbanks (photo credit Amber Perk).

 Picture